ibrahim-zahra/uploading-images-s3/README.md

 ------------

-This project uploades images of an s3 bucket and insert uploaded images into rds mysql DB
+This project uploades images on s3 bucket and insert uploaded images into rds mysql DB

 -------------------------